klhutchins1/sre-certificate-management/functional_spec.md

 - **Planned Features:**
   Transaction-safe imports, rollback capabilities, and audit trails are planned for future releases.

+### 6.1 Exception Hierarchy

+IMS uses a custom exception hierarchy (see `infra_mgmt/exceptions.py`) to ensure all domain-specific errors are handled in a structured and traceable way.
+This includes:
+- `AppError`: Base class for all IMS errors
+- `DatabaseError`: Database operation failures
+- `BackupError`: Backup/restore operation failures
+- `ScannerError`: Certificate/domain scan failures
+- `CertificateError`: Certificate-specific errors
+- `NotFoundError`: Resource not found
+- `PermissionError`: Permission denied

+**Guidelines:**
+- Always raise the most specific exception for the error domain.
+- Never raise the base `Exception` for domain-specific errors.
+- Catch custom exceptions in business logic and UI for user-friendly error reporting.
+- See the Design Document for full details and usage examples.

 ---

 ## 7. Performance and Scalability